-definitions fail to provide clarity as to what conduct is allowed or prohibited and only add to the confusion of students and faculty trying to determine how they can express their views on campus.
+111. This self-censorship arises, in part, because Regulation 9.016's vague definitions fail to provide clarity as to what conduct is allowed or prohibited and only add to the confusion of students and faculty trying to determine how they can express their views on campus.
 This self-censorship is coupled with the fear that their conduct may jeopardize funding for research or affinity group-based student organizations if the university determines that their conduct violates S.B.
 266 or Regulation 9.016.

-- 135. Students in particular are forced to self-censor because any "student participation" falls within the ambit of S.B.
+112. Students in particular are forced to self-censor because any "student participation" falls within the ambit of S.B.
 266 and Regulation 9.016.
-Because "student participation" is defined by Regulation 9.016 as including anything "other than classroom instruction," and students often live, work, or research on campus, the Regulation covers much of their lives.
-A myriad of activities, ranging from planning a social event, to attending an academic meeting or participating in academic research, to merely partaking in a conversation with a fellow student or faculty member, may be deemed to violate Florida law. - affect hundreds of student organizations in Florida's public universities-those deemed by Defendants as drivers of political or social activism, advocating for change to government policies or actions, or promoting topics that are "polarizing" or "divide society."
-This list of nominally affected organizations would be unconstitutionally incomplete without the University of Florida's
+Because "student participation" is defined by Regulation 9.016 as including anything "other than classroom instruction," and students often live, work, or research on campus, the regulation covers much of their lives.
+A myriad of activities, ranging from planning a social event, to attending an academic meeting or participating in academic research, to merely partaking in a conversation with a fellow student or faculty member, may be deemed to violate Florida law.

-College Republicans and Federalist Society.
+113. Similarly, Regulation 9.016's vague definition of "social issues" could affect hundreds of student organizations in Florida's public universities-those deemed by Defendants as drivers of political or social activism, advocating for change to government policies or actions, or promoting topics that are "polarizing" or "divide society."
+This list of nominally affected organizations would be unconstitutionally incomplete without the University of Florida's College Republicans and Federalist Society.
 The UF College Republicans is an organization that "push[es] an America First platform in alignment with a truly conservative Republican Party."
 This involves hosting events like "You Can't Say That!," a discussion with Professor Mark Bailey on "censorship and who benefits from it," and a talk with Derek Paul, an "Occupational Therapist who personally overcame same-sex attraction through Christian faith."
 The UF Federalist Society has recently hosted events including "A Post-Dobbs World."
 These events all fall under Regulation 9.016's language wide sweep, yet, as examples of State-favored speech, they have not been targeted in practice.